 Dreamed ca. 1879 by Carl Jung

 This was the first dream that Jung recalled.
-He was three to four years old.
+He was three or four years old.

 The vicarage stood quite alone near Laufen castle, and there was a big meadow stretching back from the sexton's farm.
 In the dream I was in this meadow.
 Suddenly I discovered a dark, rectangular, stone-lined hole in the ground.
 I had never seen it before.
 I ran forward curiously and peered down into it.
 Then I saw a stone stairway leading down.
 Hesitantly and fearfully, I descended.
 At the bottom was a doorway with a round arch, closed off by a green curtain.
 It was a big heavy curtain of worked stuff like brocade, and it looked very sumptuous.
 Curious to see what might be hidden behind, I pushed it aside.
 I saw before me in the dim light a rectangular chamber about thirty feet long.
 The ceiling was arched and of hewn stone.
 The floor was laid with flagstones, and in the center a red carpet ran from the entrance to a low platform.
 On this stood a wonderfully rich golden throne.
 I am not certain, but perhaps a red cushion lay on its seat.
 It was a magnificent throne, a real king's throne in a fairy tale.
 Something was standing on it which I thought at first was a tree trunk twelve to fifteen feet high and about one and a half to two feet thick.
 It was a huge thing, reaching almost to the ceiling.
 But it was of a curious composition: it was made of skin and naked flesh, and on top there was something like a rounded head with no face and no hair.
 On the very top of the head was a single eye, gazing motionlessly upward.